A root canal is one of the most misunderstood dental procedures. That's because it actually relieves far greater pain than it causes.

-An infection is often accompanied by discomfort and other obvious symptoms.
-However, because there are some cases where patients do not notice any symptoms, the best way to protect your smile is to attend your biannual exam with Dr. Feldstein.
-Common signs of a tooth infection include:
+An infection occurs when bacteria reach the pulp (soft tissue) within a tooth.
+It is often accompanied by discomfort and other obvious symptoms.
+However, because there are some cases that don't present symptoms, the best way to protect your smile is to visit our Flushing, NY, office bi-annually for a check-up.
+Common signs of a need for root canal treatment include:

 Darkening of the tooth

 Comfortable and Sophisticated Treatment By a Trusted Dental Practice

 Our practice has been proudly serving the Flushing, NY, community for decades.
 Dentistry has changed quite a bit since Dr. Feldstein's father first opened the practice nearly 60 years ago, but our commitment to the health, safety, and happiness of our patients has not.